coronalabs/corona-docs/markdown/guide/programming/intro/index.markdown

 CORONA_NATIVE_PRODUCT provides <nobr>low-level</nobr> access to the operating system and native&nbsp;APIs.
 While most apps designed using CORONA_CORE_PRODUCT do not require this level of access, it allows you to use native languages like <nobr>Obj-C</nobr> or Java to pass information between the native code and Lua code.

-### CoronaCards
+### CORONA_CARDS_PRODUCT

-[CoronaCards](http://coronacards.com/) is used to implement CORONA_CORE_PRODUCT inside native apps or other frameworks.
+[CORONA_CARDS_PRODUCT](coronacards) is used to implement CORONA_CORE_PRODUCT inside native apps or other frameworks.
 This allows developers to embed CORONA_CORE_PRODUCT resources without interfering with the main application stack.